CPJKU/cpjku_dcase24/README.md

 # CP Submission to DCASE'24 Task 4

-This is the repo that will soon be holding the full code for our [DCASE 2024 Task 4](https://dcase.community/challenge2024/task-sound-event-detection-with-heterogeneous-training-dataset-and-potentially-missing-labels-results) submission.
+This is the repo that holds the code for our top-ranked [DCASE 2024 Task 4](https://dcase.community/challenge2024/task-sound-event-detection-with-heterogeneous-training-dataset-and-potentially-missing-labels-results) submission.

 The setup is described in the paper [Multi-Iteration Multi-Stage Fine-Tuning of Transformers for Sound Event Detection with Heterogeneous Datasets](https://arxiv.org/abs/2407.12997).

-The repository is currently **under construction** and will be cleaned for public use.
-It currently contains:
+The repository currently contains:
 * Datasets and Dataloading
 * ATST, fPaSST, BEATs
 * Stage 1 Training
 * Stage 2 Training
 * Pre-Trained Model Checkpoints
+* Pseudo-Labels
+* Commands for computing and storing predictions
+* The command for evaluating stored predictions, including cSEBBs post-processing

-We will further include:
+In the near further, we will include:
 * AudioSet strong pre-training

-* cSEBBs postprocessing
+The codebase is still a bit messy (also due to the complex task setup).
+We will clarify and clean code pieces further based on requests.
+Feel free to open an issue or drop me an email: florian.schmid@jku.at

 ## Data Setup